Discover new selections

 Cahokia Jazz: A Novel Hardcover – February 6, 2024

-4.4 4.4 out of 5 stars 419 ratings
+4.4 out of 5 stars 975 ratings

 Purchase options and add-ons

-From “one of the most original minds in contemporary literature” (Nick Hornby) the bestselling and award-winning author of Golden Hill delivers a noirish detective novel set in the 1920s that reimagines how American history would be different if, instead of being decimated, indigenous populations had thrived.
+The bestselling and award-winning author of Golden Hill delivers a "dazzling" (Los Angeles Times), “smoky, brooding noir set in the 1920s” (Slate) that reimagines how American history would be different if, instead of being decimated, indigenous populations had thrived.

 Like his earlier novel

-On a snowy night at the end of winter, Barrow and his partner find a body on the roof of a skyscraper.
+One snowy night at the end of winter, Barrow and his partner find a body on the roof of a skyscraper.
 Down below, streetcar bells ring, factory whistles blow, Americans drink in speakeasies and dance to the tempo of modern times.
-But this is Cahokia, the ancient indigenous city beside the Mississippi living on as a teeming industrial metropolis, filled with people of every race and creed.
+But this is Cahokia, the ancient indigenous city beside the Mississippi living on as a teeming industrial metropolis containing people of every race and creed.
 Among them, peace holds.
 Just about.
-But that corpse on the roof will spark a week of drama in which this altered world will spill its secrets and be brought, against a soundtrack of jazz clarinets and wailing streetcars, either to destruction or rebirth.
+Yet that corpse on the roof will spark a week of drama in which this altered world will spill its secrets and be brought, against a soundtrack of jazz clarinets and wailing streetcars, either to destruction or rebirth.

 The Amazon Book Review